 My most recent paper, “Suzerainty, Semi-Sovereignty, and the Contested Creation of International Legal Hierarchies on China’s Borderlands”, received the 2020 Barbara W. Tuchman Prize for Best Paper in Historical International Relations by a Graduate Student from the International Studies Association.
-It will be published in the next issue of the Asian Journal of International Law and is available for free here.
+It will be published in the Asian Journal of International Law and is available for free here.

 My work is funded by Nuffield College, the University of Oxford, the Social Sciences and Humanities Research Council of Canada, the Royal Historical Society and the Moore Charitable Foundation.